 The Internet has opened up the traditional classroom to the world at large.
 As with any new frontier there are new questions and concerns, and the online classroom is no exception.
-Does the password-protected environment of ANGEL or MyWashburn mean that Web copyright issues are of no importance?
+Does the password-protected environment of Desire2Learn or MyWashburn mean that Web copyright issues are of no importance?
 Can Fair Use as it is understood in a traditional classroom still apply?

 The information available here is to help Washburn University faculty and staff understand their rights when placing original work within an online course and to guide them in properly using the copyrighted works of others.